iwVerve/not-another-fangame-tutorial/renex engine/03_asset_basics.md

 ![](img/03_sound_folder2.png)

-**IMPORTANT**: When you finish with your game and Create Executable, you have to copy the `data` folder together with the exe.
+**IMPORTANT**: When you export your game, you will have to copy the `data` folder together with the game exe.
 Otherwise there will be an error prompting you to do so :-)

-Playing sounds with the new system is almost the same as with old one.
-Just wherever you would put sound asset name you instead specify sound file name.
-So, if you look back at Creating your First Room section, where we put `"barnicle"` sound into `MusicPlayer`, "barnicle" is actually a filename of a sound.
-If you open `data/music`, you'll find here `barnicle.mod` along with some other tracks you also can use.
+The most notable difference with the new sound system is that sounds and music are referred to by their file name in a string.
+Where in other engines you would use something like `musBarnicle`, having that be a sound asset in your project, in renex engine you use `"barnicle"`, referring to `barnicle.mod` in the music folder.

 ## Engine Settings
-Renex engine is highly customizable, providing you with lots of settings to edit.
-They are located in `engine_settings` script:
+renex engine is highly customizable, providing you with lots of settings to edit.
+They are located in the `engine_settings` script:

 ![](img/03_engine_settings.png)

-Some of these settings you have to edit, so the game works as you want.
-We have already touched one setting in Creating your First room section, `first_room`.
-The `engine_settings` contains a lot of settings you can edit, along with explanation of what they do.
-For your first game you would probably need to edit only those:
+These are settings that modify various behavior of your game.
+We've already touched one setting when creating our first room in the first half of this chapter, by changing the `first_room` setting.
+The settings all come with comments explaining what they do.
+For your first game you probably only need to edit a couple:

-`game_title` - change the title displayed in window title.
+- `game_title` - the name of the game displayed in the window title.

-`first_room` - change the first room player spawns in.
+- `first_room` - the first room that the game starts in.